 Regency Centers Announces Tax Information for 2022 Distributions

-/EIN News/ -- JACKSONVILLE, Fla., Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Regency Centers Corporation (The “Company”) (Nasdaq:REG) today announced the federal income tax treatment of its 2022 distributions to holders of its common stock.
+JACKSONVILLE, Fla., Jan.
+20, 2023 (GLOBE NEWSWIRE) -- Regency Centers Corporation (The "Company") REG today announced the federal income tax treatment of its 2022 distributions to holders of its common stock.

 Regency Centers Corporation Common Stock: Symbol REG CUSIP #: 758849103